 F4 Accessible toilet facility -- Does it comply with governing accessibility regulations?
-F5 Parking accessible?
-Designated parking area for the disabled?
+F5 Parking access - Designated parking area for a person with a disability?
 F35 Mounting ramp - specific design and construction.

-As a PATH, Intl., professional, you are expected to comply with the ADA in your centers and practices.
-The PATH, Intl., standards provide limited ADA compliance guidance on some of the ADA requirements.
-The standards are couched in the form of a question to answer, followed by an Interpretation that provides "food for thought", and then the compliance requirement, that tells how that standard will be graded.
-This is a great minimal starting point and should help you towards developing a deeper understanding of the purpose and the importance of compliance with those standards, not only to comply with specific areas of law, but also to create a better awareness of the legal, health, service, and safety issues at your center that the PATH Intl., Standards address.
+PATH, Intl., professionals are expected to comply with the ADA in facilities and practices.
+PATH, Intl., Standards provide limited guidance on compliance with ADA requirements.
+The Standard question, Interpretation, and Compliance Demonstration provide a great minimal starting point and should help you towards developing a deeper understanding of the purpose and the importance of compliance with specific ADA requirements and create a better awareness of the legal, health, service, and safety issues at your center.